ethanjli/planktoscope-toolbox/README.md

     cosign verify --key cosign.pub ghcr.io/ethanjli/planktoscope-toolbox

 If you're forking this repo you should [read the docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets) on keeping secrets in github.
-You need to [generate a new keypair](https://docs.sigstore.dev/cosign/overview/) with cosign.
-The public key can be in your public repo (your users need it to check the signatures), and you can paste the private key in Settings -> Secrets -> Actions.
+You need to [generate a new keypair](https://docs.sigstore.dev/cosign/overview/) with cosign (using `cosign generate-key-pair` with no password for the private key).
+The public key should be in your public repo (your users need it to check the signatures), and you should paste the private key in Settings -> Secrets -> Actions as a repository secret named `SIGNING_SECRET`.